mwzero/autoflow/README.md

 # Autoflow

-A sandbox project to play with flowing about automation and machine learningpipelines.
+A sandbox project to play with flowing about automation and machine learning pipelines.

 ## Development server